davidgiven/fluxengine/doc/problems.md

 That's the most common tuning parameter, but others are available:

-`--pulse-debounce-threshold` controls whether FluxEngine ignores pairs of pulses in rapid succession.
+`--decoder.pulse_debounce_threshold` controls whether FluxEngine ignores pairs of pulses in rapid succession.
 This is common on some disks (I've observed them on Brother word processor disks).

-`--clock-interval-bias` adds a constant bias to the intervals between pulses before doing decodes.
+`--decoder.clock_interval_bias` adds a constant bias to the intervals between pulses before doing decodes.
 This is very occasionally necessary to get clean reads
 --- for example, if the machine which wrote the disk always writes pulses late.
 If you try this, use very small numbers (e.g. 0.02).
 Negative values